-It’s a good idea to carry out some localized social media research to see which emojis the locals are using to express their feelings in different circumstances.
+First, spend some time researching how locals use emojis to express their feelings in different circumstances.
 Besides happy faces and hearts, there are multiple ways to use emojis in your content, depending on each targeted culture.
-One study found that different populations have distinct preferences when using symbols like emojis on social media.
-Here are some examples:
+In fact, one study found that people in different countries and regions have distinct preferences when using emojis and other symbols in social media messages.

-- Users in Arabian countries prefer messages that include flowers and plants.
+- Users in Arabian countries are more likely to send messages that include flowers and plants

-- Canadians seem to engage more with emojis that have something to with money.
+- Canadians typically engage with emojis that involve money

 2. Don’t Make Assumptions